 Other Tidbits On Eating On Amtrak

-The Empire Builder and Lake Shore Limited are unique within the Amtrak system.
-Not all parts of these trains are together for the whole route.
 Only one section of the train will have a dining or sleeper car lounge during a short portion of the trip, and the other half will have a cafe car.

-Meaning your first or last meal may not be in the dining car and could come from the cafe car or a box meal like in the photo.
+Your first or last meal may not be in the dining car and could come from the cafe car or a box meal like in the photo.

 Eating On Amtrak Wrap-up